The Trump A to Z, from America First to ‘Zero’

 JOBS, JOBS, JOBS: Trump promised upon taking office that his pro-growth economic policy will create 25 million of them over a decade.
 While that may be a stretch, the administration boasts that the jobless rate has fallen to a 16-year low under its watch.

-KELLYANNE CONWAY: The senior Trump aide who, just days after the inauguration, gave the first sign that Trump’s White House may take liberties with objective reality.
+KELLYANNE CONWAY: The senior Trump aide who, just days after the inauguration, gave the first sign that White House may take liberties with objective reality.
 Conway coined the term “alternative facts” to defend exaggerated attendance figures at Trump’s swearing-in ceremony.

 LOVE: “Love fest”, anyone?
-That was Trump’s way of describing a recent meeting with Republican lawmakers, the same day one of them accused him of debasing the nation and another said he’d leave Congress to disassociate himself from Trump and his behavior.
+That was his way of describing a recent meeting with Republican lawmakers, the same day one of them accused him of debasing the nation and another said he’d leave Congress to disassociate himself from Trump and his behavior.

 MOOCH (The): The nickname of Anthony Scaramucci, the New York financier who lasted 10 days as Trump’s communications director until he strolled through the revolving door of a White House criticized as chaotic and riven by infighting.

 NUKES: North Korea has them and tests them and Trump has threatened to destroy that country if it threatens America or its allies in Asia.
-Iran was feared to be developing them, until world powers reached a landmark 2015 accord curbing its nuclear drive, only to see Trump ignore advice from his allies and threaten to tear up the accord.
+Iran was feared to be developing them, until world powers reached a landmark 2015 accord curbing its nuclear drive, only to see he ignore advice from his allies and threaten to tear up the accord.

 OUTBURSTS: They have been legion, setting the tone of Trump’s presidency.
 He has publicly humiliated his own attorney general, for instance, and locked horns with everyone from war widows to black American football players to a judge of Mexican heritage.

-PUERTO RICO: Hit by a ferocious hurricane in September in what became a PR nightmare for Trump’s administration and its disaster response — exemplified by an image of Trump tossing rolls of paper towels to survivors during a visit to the US island territory.
+PUERTO RICO: Hit by a ferocious hurricane in September in what became a PR nightmare for Trump’s administration and its disaster response — exemplified by an image tossing rolls of paper towels to survivors during a visit to the US island territory.

-(I)Q: Trump voiced confidence his IQ is higher than that of Secretary of State Rex Tillerson, who reportedly called Trump a moron, preceded by the F word, for expressing interest in a huge increase in the US nuclear arsenal.
+(I)Q: His voiced confidence his IQ is higher than that of Secretary of State Rex Tillerson, who reportedly called Trump a moron, preceded by the F word, for expressing interest in a huge increase in the US nuclear arsenal.

 RUSSIA: The country that, allegedly, conspired — with team Trump collusion — to help defeat Hillary Clinton last November.
-It is arguably Trump’s biggest headache, and has prompted use of the word impeachment.
+It is arguably his biggest headache, and has prompted use of the word impeachment.
 He fired FBI chief James Comey to thwart investigation of the case.
-The probe continued under special prosecutor Robert Mueller and has yielded its first indictments: against ex-campaign manager Paul Manafort and a one-time business partner Rick Gates, and a former Trump campaign aide, George Papadopoulos, who has pleaded guilty to lying to the FBI about Kremlin-related contacts.
+The probe continued under special prosecutor Robert Mueller and has yielded its first indictments: against ex-campaign manager Paul Manafort and a one-time business partner Rick Gates, and a former Donald campaign aide, George Papadopoulos, who has pleaded guilty to lying to the FBI about Kremlin-related contacts.

-STEVE BANNON: The bruising, behind-the-scenes adviser who championed the nationalist-populist agenda that swept Trump to power.
+STEVE BANNON: The bruising, behind-the-scenes adviser who championed the nationalist-populist agenda that swept him to power.
 Darling of the so-called “alt-right,” Bannon left the White House as it was reeling from the fallout over Trump’s equivocal response to a white supremacist rally in Charlottesville.

 TWITTER: Trump’s favorite conduit for reaching his political base, talking himself up and attacking enemies real and perceived, at any time of day or night.
 He’s got more than 40 million followers!